Iree: History

 The founding and establishment of Iree was the handiwork of three brothers, namely: Larooye, Arolu and Oyekun.
 This trio has over the years become known in Iree's oral tradition as "the three great brothers".
 Larooye was the first to settle at the location that became Iree today.
 Larooye was an immigrant from Ipee, and a son of the Onipe.
 His other brothers were Arolu, Oyekun, Akoisa and Olaolu.
 The Onipe himself had migrated from Oyo with fanfare.
 The Alaafin (King) of Oyo offered Onipe the position of a provincial Oba (king) at the Ekunosi sector of his domain which was around Offa, a town in Kwara State.
-He was invested with the "Ejigba" Opa-Ileke or beaded staff and other royal insignia.
+He was invested with the Ejigba or beaded collar, Opa-Ileke or beaded staff and other royal insignia.
 At Ipee, the Onipe was blessed with many children.
 One of them, the then Prince Arolu, was plagued by one misfortune after another.
 Some of his wives did not conceive while the others bore infants who died soon after birth.
 So he decided to leave Ipee and seek his fortune elsewhere.
 The oracle he consulted before leaving Ipee had advised him to move towards the Ibolo provincial area of the Alaafin's domain and stop on a hill he would reach after he must have crossed seven thick forests.
 When he left Ipee, he left with all the rights and privileges of a crowned Oba (king).
 When he got as far as Offa, he and his entourage stayed a short while with his friend, Ogungbiji Oyerinle, who tried but failed in persuading him to stay permanently in Offa.
 After he had moved on, he got to Ipole Hill, where he became convinced that it was the chosen place for his settlement.
 There, he built a shelter and made his living.
 Thus the town of Iree was born.
 Today, the descendants of Iree are referred to as Ara Ori-lpole (i.e. people who abide on the Ipole Hill) – Omotoso and Omotoso (1992).